 NHP-554C Advantages - NHP-554C represents a unique product opportunity that was developed in consultation with a Nobel laureate to improve treatment over conventional aspirin products, via its specially designed 24 hour controlled-release profile.

-US NDA Submission - Based on 2 pre-NDA meetings with the FDA, NHP plans to submit an NDA for NHP-554C in mid 2013 for the secondary prevention of stroke and acute cardiovascular events (consistent with the current FDA monograph: professional labeling for aspirin products).
-Approval is expected in 2014.
+US NDA Submission - Based on 2 pre-NDA meetings with the FDA, NHP plans to submit an NDA for NHP-554C in mid 2014 for the secondary prevention of stroke and acute cardiovascular events (consistent with the current FDA monograph: professional labeling for aspirin products).
+Approval is expected in mid 2015.

 NHP-554CZ - Antiplatelet Aspirin Therapy